 While earning dual degrees in business and accounting, Samuel learned leadership, communication, and networking skills that he believes contributed to his success in the professional world.
 Samuel appreciates the intangible skills honed by group projects and the value of overcoming group barriers.
 Now working with Deloitte’s global department in India, Samuel applies what he learned in his group projects to overcome language, cultural, and timing barriers.

 At Deloitte, Samuel analyzes and performs financial statement audits for public and private companies, examines and analyzes data and communication observations on staff, and manages employees on client engagements.
-Samuel believes his educational experiences in LHU's business and accounting programs gave him the confidence and skills to engage sucessfully in these professional fields.
+Samuel believes his educational experiences in LHU's business and accounting programs gave him the confidence and skills to engage successfully in these professional fields.